RL360° Chief Executive expects to see commission disclosure on a global basis

 The impact on RL360

-He went on to emphasise that he was not speaking specifically from his business’s point of view but was commenting on generic, worldwide industry trends.
+He went on to emphasize that he was not speaking specifically from his business’s point of view but was commenting on generic, worldwide industry trends.

 No stranger to change